OfficeDev/office-js-docs-reference/docs/requirement-sets/powerpoint/powerpoint-preview-apis.md

 ## API list

 The following table lists the PowerPoint JavaScript APIs currently in preview.
-For a complete list of all PowerPoint JavaScript APIs (including preview APIs and previously released APIs), see [all Excel JavaScript APIs](/javascript/api/powerpoint?view=powerpoint-js-preview&preserve-view=true).
+For a complete list of all PowerPoint JavaScript APIs (including preview APIs and previously released APIs), see [all PowerPoint JavaScript APIs](/javascript/api/powerpoint?view=powerpoint-js-preview&preserve-view=true).

 [!INCLUDE[API table](../../includes/powerpoint-preview.md)]